 The Girl Scouts of Montana and Wyoming Fall Financial Literacy Program is a great opportunity for girls to earn a lifetime of skills and for troops to have additional funds for special activities.
 It is the easiest way for troops to earn start- up money at the beginning of the Girl Scout year.
 Girls also earn fun rewards and can utilize online tools to help her reach her goal.

-Welcome back to another exciting year in Girl Scouts!
+For Parents: Welcome back to another exciting year in Girl Scouts!
 At the Girl Scout of Montana and Wyoming, we KNOW that a girl can do anything she sets her mind to!
 Through the Financial Literacy Program girls are learning the 5 basic skills that will continue to benefit them into adulthood.

 - Goal Setting – Girl set goals and, with their team, create a plan to reach them.
 This matters because girls need to know how to set and reach goals to succeed in school, on the job and in life.